-As noted above, the CDC recommends that girls and boys aged 11 or 12 get the three-dose HPV vaccine series.
+- HPV vaccine: As noted above, the CDC recommends that girls and boys aged 11 or 12 get the HPV vaccine series.
 For those who did not get the vaccine when they were younger, it is recommended that they get it now.
-Men should get the series between the ages of 19 and 21 and women should get it between the ages of 19 and 26.

 19 to 55 year olds:

-Between 2 and 5 percent of people do not develop measles immunity after the first dose of vaccine they get as a baby.
+- Measles, mumps, rubella: Between 2 and 5% of people do not develop measles immunity after the first dose of vaccine they get as a baby.
 This occurs for a variety of reasons and might require one or two doses later in life.
 Those who are considered high risk and need a second dose include health care personnel, international travelers and people exposed to measles in an outbreak setting.
-Learn more about the importance of the MMR vaccine here.

 19 to 65 year olds (or older):